 |Availability of Substitute||Very easily available||Few to no substitute available|

 |Increase in Price||The decrease in total revenue||Increase in total revenue|

 |Decrease in Price||Increase in total revenue||A decrease in total revenue|

 |Nature of Products||It is applicable for products in the luxury and comfort segment||It is applicable for necessary products|

 |Consumer Behaviour||More sensitive to the price change of products||Less sensitive to the price change of products|

-|Customer Profile||Customer from lower income group||Customer from higher income group|
+|Customer Profile||Customer from lower income group||Customer from a higher-income group.|

 The elasticity of demand is a metric to measure the impact of variation of the price of a product on the quantity demanded by consumers.
-The products with no or few substitutes exhibit inelastic demand while the products with an easily available large number of substitutes display an elastic demand since the consumers have the options to switch to other substitutes when there is any change in the price of the product.
-Also, necessary product segment will exhibit inelastic demand while luxury and comfort product will have demand which is elastic in nature.
-Hence, it can be said that the primary driver of the elasticity of demand is the availability of substitute and the necessity of the product for the survival of the population.
+The products with no or few substitutes exhibit inelastic demand while the products with an easily available large number of substitutes display an elastic demand since the consumers have the option to switch to other substitutes when there is any change in the price of the product.
+Also, the necessary product segment will exhibit inelastic demand while luxury and comfort products will have demand which is elastic in nature.
+Hence, it can be said that the primary driver of the elasticity of demand is the availability of substitutes and the necessity of the product for the survival of the population.

 This has been a guide to Elastic vs Inelastic Demand.
 Here we discuss the top differences between them with infographics and comparative table.
 You may also have a look at the following articles –